jpf/okta-oidc-beta/README.md

             algorithms='RS256',
             audience=okta['client_id'])
         return rv

+Note that we are setting two specific parameters to `parse_jwt`:

+1. Force the JWT signing algorithm to `RS256`

+    This line forces the JWT signing algorithm to `RS256`:

+        algorithms='RS256',

+    We do this because it is a best practice for handling JWTs and is done to avoid [critical vulnerabilities in JSON Web Token libraries](https://www.chosenplaintext.ca/2015/03/31/jwt-algorithm-confusion.html).

+2. The OAuth Client ID

+    This line sets the audience to the value of the Okta OAuth Client ID:

+        audience=okta['client_id'])

+    Okta uses the OAuth Client ID as the audience in the `id_token` JWTs that it issues.
+We pass this value to `pyjwt` so that our JWTs are properly validated.

 Where does the `public_key` come from?
 It is fetched from the [Okta JSON Web Key endpoint](https://example.okta.com/oauth2/v1/keys).